Social Interactions Models with Latent Structures: Heterogeneous Peer Effects in Risky Behavior

 ``\textit{During the past twelve months, how often did you do something dangerous because you were dared to?}''

-Demographic characteristics include intelligence level (low (1$\sim$2), middle (3$\sim$4), high (5$\sim$6)), race, gender, family income, age, grades, and in-school friendship networks.
-There are 119 schools in total.
+Demographic characteristics include intelligence level (low (1--2), middle (3--4), high (5--6); with the low category as the reference group), race, gender, family income, age, grades, and in-school friendship networks.
+There are 119 schools, with an average of 78 students per school.
 On average, each student has only one reported friend, suggesting sparse friendship networks.
 The share of students with a low intelligence level is much lower than the other two intelligence levels.